nxp-imx/imx-sm/sm/doc/rn_cl.md

 ----------

 During non-cooperative reset of A55, SM uses the GIC WAKER interface to quiesce the GIC.
 There is no hardware method to hold off the A55 from taking the GIC out of quiescence during the reset sequence.
 A system-level software mutex in shared MU memory has been added to ensure SM has atomic access to the GIC WAKER.
 This atomic access relies on the A55 agent to block on the same system-level mutex implemented in shared MU memory.

+Location of the semaphore is defined in the cfg file using the sema option on the Cortex-A platform resource.
+Customer must make the same change.

 SM-159: Relocate where MUs are reset {#RN_DETAIL_SM_159}
 ----------